joeabolt/DawnfireRPG/Spells.md

 __Tier:__ 1; __Element:__ Earth;
 __Casting Time:__ 1 AP; __Casting Cost:__ 5 [HP Reduction];
 __Range:__ Touch; __Duration:__ Sun, or until depleted; __Target:__ 1 creature;
-__Description:__ You summon a shield-sized plane of [Force] that automatically moves around a creature you designate to protect them against harm.
-It provides a +2 bonus to AC while active, increased to +4 against ranged attacks.
+__Description:__ You summon a shield-sized plane of [Force] that automatically moves around a creature you designate, protecting them against harm.
+It provides a +2 bonus to AC while active, or +4 against ranged attacks.
 If you are targeted by the Magic Missile spell, the shield automatically negates it - the shield can do this 5 times, after which it is destroyed.

 You can cast this spell above 1st Tier.
 Each time you increase the tier, do the following:
-* Increase the number of missiles the shield can absorb by 1
+* Increase the number of Magic Missiles the shield can negate by 1

 ## Counterspell
 __Tier:__ 1; __Element:__ Metal;